Global Pension Index 2022 Pension Scheme Study: CPF Got a B Grade Again — Why Didn’t It Get an A?

 |A system with sound structure and many good features.

 There are some areas for improvement that differentiates it from an A-grade system.

 |A system with some good features, but has major risks and/or shortcomings that need to be addressed.

 Failure to address these shortcomings can hurt the effectiveness or long-term sustainability of the pension system.

 |System with some desirable features, but also major weakness and/pr omissions that need to be addressed.

 Its efficacy and sustainability will be in doubt without these improvements.

 |Poor system that may be in early stages of development or non-existent.

-- 73.8 for adequacy
+- 77.3 for Adequacy

-- 59.7 for sustainability
+- 65.4 for Sustainability

-- 81.4 for integrity
+- 81.0 for Integrity

-Singapore’s pension system scored 70.4 in the year 2018.
+For context, Singapore’s retirement income sysytem system scored 70.8 in the year 2018.

 Pension Scheme Singapore: Why Did We Not Score an A?

 - Reducing the barriers to establishing tax-approved group corporate retirement plans

-Curious about what contributes to Netherlands and Denmark having a first-class pension system, we take a look at to see if there is anything we can possibly learn from them!
+Let’s take a look and see if there is anything we can possibly learn from them!